-Under California wage and hour law, non-exempt employees must receive a thirty (30) minute lunch or meal break if they work more than five (5) hours in a day.1 Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal break.2
+Employees who work more than ten (10) hours during a day are entitled to a second 30-minute meal break.

-Rest breaks under California labor law are required for non-exempt employees who work three and a half (3 1/2) or more hours in a day.
-Employees are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.3
+California law also requires rest breaks for non-exempt employees who work three-and-a-half (3 1/2) or more hours in a day.
+Workers are entitled to ten (10) minutes of rest period for each four (4) hours, or a substantial fraction thereof, that they work in a day.
+To the extent possible, these breaks are to be taken in the middle of each 4-hour period.
+1 2 3

-Below, our California labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees:
+Below, our California employment and labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees:

-- 1. What are the meal and rest break requirements under California labor law?
+- 1. What are the meal and rest break requirements in California?

 - 2. Which California employees are entitled to meal and rest periods?

-- 3. Can my employer require me to work or be “on-call” during my meal or rest break?
+- 3. Can my employer require me to work during my meal or rest break?

 - 4. Can I sue my employer for not allowing me to take my meal or rest breaks?

-The California Labor Code sets forth the following requirements for meal and rest periods for employees:
+The Labor Code sets forth the following requirements for California mandatory breaks:

-Employees who work more than five (5) hours in a day are entitled to a thirty (30) minute meal break.
-However, an employee may agree to waive that meal break if s/he will not work more than six (6) hours in the day.4
+Employees who work more than five (5) hours in a day are entitled to an unpaid thirty (30) minute meal break.
+However, an employee may agree to waive that meal break if s/he will not work more than six (6) hours in the day.

 But the employee may waive this second meal break if: